bnwan/build-module/README.md

 # build-module
-script to build and bundle browserify modules
+module to build and bundle browserify modules

 # How to use
 build.bundle([root, name])